 You only need a rod a line and a fly to fish tenkara.

-This is true but, I always have a set of hook keepers on my rod so the rod is set up ready to fish.
+This is true but, I always have a way of keeping my line attached to my rod so the rod is set up ready to fish.

-I take a couple of spare lines at least another furled tapered leader and a fluorocarbon level line on a line spool with about 4ft – 6ft of tippet attached.
+I take a couple of spare lines at least a furled tapered leader and a fluorocarbon level line on a line spool with about 4ft – 6ft of tippet attached.

 Some tippet material, I use fluorocarbon usually x3.